Plyometrics is a type of exercise-training designed to produce fast, powerful movements.

 Strengthening your lower back to prevent sudden injury is another effective line of defense which is accomplished by practicing core-strengthening exercises that stabilize your hips and lower back (please be aware that if you have a specific injury, the best thing to do is contact your doctor before trying any new stretches or exercises).

-Remember, a safe and smart regimen of stretches and strength exercises can help heal your lower back and keep it healthy, pain-free – and primed for your plyometrics workout!
+A safe, smart regimen of stretches and strength exercises can help heal your lower back and keep it healthy, pain-free – and primed for your plyometrics workout.

 Among my favorite plyometric exercises on Leg Day at the gym is the jump squat (also called the prayer squat-jump).